-The equity and fixed income markets offer a variety of growth opportunities, but they also present a number of unique challenges and risks.
+The global equity markets offer a variety of growth opportunities, but they also present a number of unique challenges and risks.
 Clark Capital believes investors may benefit from a disciplined, quantitatively managed tactical asset allocation approach that actively pursues "risk-on" opportunities while guarding against undue "risk-off" environments.